Publications

 - Le ralentissement de la productivité dans les pays émergents est-il un phénomène durable?, (with L. Boisset, L. François & M. Salomé), Trésor-Eco, no 225, Juillet 2018 (English version)

-- Exploring Heterogeneity in the Wage Effect of Immigration (with J. Héricourt, L. Marchal and C. Nedoncelle), Last draft
+- Exploring Heterogeneity in the Wage Effect of Immigration (with J. Héricourt, L. Marchal and C. Nedoncelle), Working Paper DT 2021-04

 Research Projects